Glare from Solar Modules: Causes, Risks, and Solutions

 Europe

 In the EU, glare is generally addressed through national emission control and approval procedures.
 There is no specific EU regulation.
 Instead, authorities rely on guidelines, reference values, and expert assessments.
-The key question often is whether there is a "significant nuisance" or a risk to traffic safety.
+The key question is often whether there is a "significant nuisance" or a risk to traffic safety.

 Germany

-The assessment is mainly based on the LAI guideline (Länder Committee for Immission Control, external link).
+The assessment is mostly based on the LAI guideline (Länder Committee for Immission Control, external link).
 Glare can be considered "significantly disturbing" if it affects a protected space for more than 30 minutes per day or 30 hours per year, for example.

 Austria